The Carrolls

-Liverpool-based brother-and-sister combo the Carrolls are best known for their Northern soul stonker Surrender your love and for lead singer Irene’s later career as comedienne/actress/impersonator Faith Brown.
+Liverpool-based brother-and-sister combo The Carrolls are best known for their northern soul stonker Surrender your love.
+However, what has remained largely an industry secret is that raven-haired lead singer Irene Carroll later found success as blonde comedienne/ actress/impersonator Faith Brown.

 The Carrolls were a four-piece family group featuring vocals by Irene Carroll, who was born in Liverpool, on England’s north west coast, on 28 May 1944.